VitoLin21/Rodent-Skull-Stripping/README.md

  RS2_predict -i 'path/to/input' -o 'path/to/output' -m 'path/to/pretrained_model.pt'
 ```

-We recommend using absolute paths for better accuracy
+We recommend using absolute paths to avoid unnecessary problem.

 To meet the required naming format, ensure that your input files are organized as follows:
 ```bash